nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `listclient` followed by `deleteclient 2` deletes the 2nd person in the application.
 * `find Betsy` followed by `deleteclient 1` deletes the 1st person in the results of the `find` command.

+### Sorting a person : `sortclient`

+Sorts the client list alphabetically by the order specified.

+Format: `sortclient SORTER`

+These are the current sorters implemented:
+* `asc`: Sorts the clients in ascending order based on the saved name
+* `dsc`: Sorts the clients in descending order based on the saved name

 ### Clearing all entries : `clear`

 Clears all persons and policies from the application.